konrad2002/lenexparser/README.md

 ## 💻 Development

-This project is currently under development and lacking lots of functionalities.
+This project is currently under development and might lack some functionalities.
 Feel free to contribute to the project by opening a pull request or getting in touch with [@konrad2002](https://weiss-konrad.de).

 ### Functionality

-*tbd*
+Using the `encoding/xml` package this project parses the given LENEX XML file and provides data types for all elements from the LENEX standard (see list below).

 ## 📥 Usage